 Poultry associations around the world recognize the different color varieties of Leghorns, among which are buff, buff Columbian, Columbian, barred, black, black-tailed red, dark brown, light brown, red, silver, and the most popular being white, to name a few.

-This free-range chicken breed is efficient in terms of feeding and thus, is usually skinny with hens having an average weight of 4.5 lbs and roosters of 6 lbs.
+This free-range chicken breed is efficient in terms of feeding and, thus, is usually skinny, with hens having an average weight of 4.5 lbs and roosters of six pounds.

 This unfriendly temperament does not make them good pets, but what they lack in that aspect, they make up for in their egg production.
-Some poultry owners see them as egg factories as they lay large white eggs 5 to 7 days a week, totaling an average of 280 eggs in a year.
+Some poultry owners see them as egg factories as they lay large white eggs five to seven days a week, totaling an average of 280 eggs in a year.

 3. Ancona